Monishver11/monishver11.github.io/_posts/2024-12-19-multivariate-calculus.md

 ### **References**

-<a href="https://math.stackexchange.com/questions/answer/whys-gradient-the-direction-of-steepest-ascent-2012" target="_blank">AsinglePANCAKE, 2012.
-Answer to “Why is gradient the direction of steepest ascent?”
-Mathematics Stack Exchange</a>
-<a href="https://math.stackexchange.com/questions/answer/whys-gradient-the-direction-of-steepest-ascent-2012" target="_blank">BobaFret, 2012.
-Answer to “Why is gradient the direction of steepest ascent?”
-Mathematics Stack Exchange</a>
+- <a href="https://math.stackexchange.com/questions/223252/why-is-gradient-the-direction-of-steepest-ascent" target="_blank">Why is gradient the direction of steepest ascent?</a>
-<a href="https://betterexplained.com/articles/calculus-building-intuition-for-the-derivative/" target="_blank">Calculus: Building Intuition for the Derivative – BetterExplained</a>
+- <a href="https://betterexplained.com/articles/calculus-building-intuition-for-the-derivative/" target="_blank">Calculus: Building Intuition for the Derivative – BetterExplained</a>
-<a href="https://math.stackexchange.com/questions/answer/whys-gradient-the-direction-of-steepest-ascent-2020" target="_blank">Shai, 2020.
-Answer to “Why is gradient the direction of steepest ascent?”
-Mathematics Stack Exchange</a>
-<a href="https://photomath.com/articles/what-is-calculus-definition-applications-and-concepts/" target="_blank">What is Calculus?
+- <a href="https://photomath.com/articles/what-is-calculus-definition-applications-and-concepts/" target="_blank">What is Calculus?
 Definition, Applications, and Concepts – Photomath</a>